Substance use disorder (SUD) recovery

-Recovery from substance use disorder is a lifelong process.
+Recovery from SUD is a lifelong process.
 Throughout Vermont, there are services to support you in your recovery.
 You can recover.

 Recovery Centers

 Recovery Centers provide information and support to people in recovery from substance use disorder.
-Contact your local Recovery Center to find resources and support in your area.
+Learn more about Recovery Centers.

 Peer Recovery Support